Azoy/swift-evolution/proposals/nnnn-mutex.md

 ### Underlying System Mutex Implementation

-The `Mutex` type proposed is not a new mutex implementation whatsoever, we are calling into a platform's implementation.
+The `Mutex` type proposed is a wrapper around a platform's implementation.

-* macOS, iOS, watchOS, tvOS:
+* macOS, iOS, watchOS, tvOS, visionOS:
   * `os_unfair_lock`
 * Linux:
   * `pthread_mutex_t`
 * Windows:
   * `SRWLOCK`

-These mutex implementations all have different capabilities and guarantee different levels of fairness, but for our `Mutex` type we do not guarantee fairness whatsoever meaning it's okay to have different behavior from platform to platform.
-We only guarantee that a single execution context will have access to the critical section via mutual exclusion.
+These mutex implementations all have different capabilities and guarantee different levels of fairness.
+Our proposed `Mutex` type does not guarantee fairness, and therefore it's okay to have different behavior from platform to platform.
+We only guarantee that only one execution context at a time will have access to the critical section, via mutual exclusion.

 ### API Design